finos/git-proxy/README.md

 - Edit the README.md file in `test-allowed-repo` and `test-banned-repo` repo.
 - Run the `git` instructions highlighted in `push.bat` as illustrated in **Testing a Repo Through the Proxy**.

-The project is now set up for local development, including `git push origin master` to your forked repos.
+The project is now set up for local development, including `git push origin main` to your forked repos.

 ## Roadmap